mehraankush/dairfrontend/README.md

    ![Dashboard](https://github.com/mehraankush/TypeScript/blob/main/dair/Dashboard.gif)

 - ## Authentication:
  Authentication is done with Passport.js, providing a secure and flexible authentication mechanism for the application.
+ All authenticated users are stored in the **MongoDB database**, ensuring seamless user management and data persistence.
    ![SignUpMethods](https://github.com/mehraankush/TypeScript/blob/main/dair/loginmethods.png)

   - **Google:** Sign in with your Google account for a seamless and secure experience.